mouaadaassou/K8s-Graylog/README.md

 for further information about Graylog, you take a look at the [Official Documentation](https://docs.graylog.org/en/3.0/)

-next article we gonna use Graylog with Spring Boot Application to demonstrate how send our Application logs to Graylog. looking forwards :).
+next article we gonna use Graylog with Spring Boot Application to demonstrate how send our Application logs to Graylog and how to create a Dashboard for this specific application to visualize the metrics. looking forwards :).

 ## Q/A
 ### Why Elasticsearch version 6 and not version 7 ?